Losant/losant-docs/docs/getting-started/what-is-losant.md

 ## Device Connectivity

 Losant provides device connectivity using open and industry standards like [MQTT](/mqtt/overview/) and [REST](/rest-api/overview/).
-This allows any custom device to connect to the Losant platform using tools and libraries available for almost any environment.
+This allows any custom device to connect to the Losant Platform using tools and libraries available for almost any environment.

 ![Communication Diagram](/images/getting-started/communication-diagram.png "Communication Diagram")